 Since 2000 work has been ongoing to get the existing paper catalogues of our collections online, and all new cataloguing is done electronically.
 Our online catalogue "Gateway to the Past" now holds the vast majority of our collection catalogues.
-It also holds the catalogues of the William Salt Library and the Staffordshire Heritage and Arts Service.
+It also holds the catalogues of the William Salt Library and the Staffordshire County Museum.

 We are adding to our collections all the time and details of recent accessions are published here.